Leonardo Express - Our Favourite Way to Get from Fiumicino Airport to Rome (2025)

 The first Leonardo Express train from Fiumicino Airport departs at 5:38am, and the last train leaves at 12:23am.

-Leonardo Express schedule 2025 - Termini to Rome Fiumicino Airport (FCO)
+Leonardo Express schedule 2025 - Roma Termini to Fiumicino Airport (FCO)

-👉 Buy your Leonardo Express tickets with Trainline for faster boarding!
+👉 Buy your Leonardo Express tickets online for faster boarding!

 Can pets travel on Leonardo Express?